PaddlePaddle/PaddleOCR/doc/doc_en/inference_en.md

 First, convert the model saved in the SAST text detection training process into an inference model.
 Taking the model based on the Resnet50_vd backbone network and trained on the Total-Text English dataset as an example ([model download link](https://paddleocr.bj.bcebos.com/SAST/sast_r50_vd_total_text.tar)), you can use the following command to convert:

 ```
+-c Set the yml configuration file of the algorithm, you need to set `Global.load_static_weights=False`, and write the path of the training model to be converted under the `Global.pretrained_model` parameter in the configuration file, without adding the file suffix .pdmodel, .pdopt or .pdparams.
+# -o Set the address where the converted model will be saved.

 python3 tools/export_model.py -c configs/det/det_r50_vd_sast_totaltext.yml -o Global.checkpoints="./models/sast_r50_vd_total_text/best_accuracy" Global.save_inference_dir="./inference/det_sast_tt"
 ```